jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityList/functions/default.md

 ## Remarks

 This component maps over an array of activities and displays each one with its details using Semantic UI components.
-Each activity includes a title, date, description, city, venue, and category, along with a "View" button.
+Each activity includes a title, date, description, city, venue, and category, along with "View" and "Delete" buttons.
 The `selectActivity` function is called when the "View" button is clicked, passing the activity's ID.
+The `deleteActivity` function is called when the "Delete" button is clicked, passing the activity's ID.

 ## Example